Salam Pax

-Bio
+Biography

 Salam Abdulmunem (the name he uses now, based on Abd al-Munim) was born to a well-to-do secular family in Baghdad in 1973.
 His father Adnan Abd al-Munim al-Janabi, a Sunni, worked for OPEC, his mother was a Shi'ite, while Salam himself became skeptical of religion.
 He travelled to Vienna, Austria, with his parents when he was 5, the family returned to Baghdad five years later.
 At 16 years old Salam returned to Austria alone in order to study at the Vienna International School where he became fluent in English in addition to German and his native Arabic.

 When he went through his yearly allowance from back home in a month, his family brought him to Iraq in 1995, where Salam continued his study of architecture at the University of Baghdad.
 He described the first two years as the most difficult period in his life:

 I felt lost somewhere between the East and the West.
 I did not know where I belonged for a long time.